LaunchCodeEducation/lchs/src/chapters/css/exercises.rst

 Exercises: CSS
 ==============

+.. admonition:: Note

    We built a website for you to test your CSS knowledge!

-.. todo:: Add links to repl.it and Trinket starter code.
+To allow you to view your work in its own browser tab, we saved the `starter code in repl.it <https://repl.it/@launchcode/LCHS-CSS-Exercises>`__.

+   Complete the exercises, then follow your teacher's instructions about how to submit your work.

-For the exercises, add the following style rules to the website.
+Add the following style rules to the website.
 It's OK to look back in the chapter, but try to complete as many of the tasks as possible before you check!

 External CSS
 ------------

+Add element, class, and id selectors to the ``style.css`` file to do the
+following:

 #.
 Change the background color of the whole page to yellow.
 #.
-Change the text color to green for all paragraphs.
+Change the text color to green for all paragraphs, and set ``font-family``
+   to ``Courier``.
 #.
-Change all ``h1`` elements to 36px font size and ``h2`` elements to 24px.
+Change all ``h1`` elements to 48px font size and ``h2`` elements to 36px.
+   Also, underline the ``h2`` text, and overline/underline the ``h1`` text.
 #.
 Align all text to the center of the page.
 #.
-Let's say that you don't like aligning all of the text to the center.
-Use a
+Instead of aligning all of the text to the center, use a CSS class to align
-   CSS class to align only the headings to the center of the page.
+   only the headings to the center of the page.
 #.
-Create a class called ``fancy-script`` with a ``font-family`` of
+Create a class called ``fancy-text`` with a ``font-family`` of
    ``cursive``.
 What happens when you apply this class to a section, a paragraph, or a heading?
 #.
 Can you place more than one value in the ``class`` attribute, like
    ``class="class_name_1 class_name_2"``?
 Try it to find out!
 #.
 Change the font color of the element with ``id="cool-text"`` to blue.
 #.
-Use a CSS ``id`` to change the items in the ordered list to a color of
+Use a CSS ``id`` to change the items in the ordered list to a color and size
-   your choosing.
+   of your choosing.
+Remember, you can only add that ``id`` attribute to ONE tag.
+#.
+Use a class or id to put an interesting border around one of the sections.

 Internal CSS
 ------------